polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 Substrate's runtime macros allow developers to focus on runtime logic rather than how the on-chain variables need to be encoded and decoded.
 As a result, developers frequently leverage these macros to optimize runtime development with their intention declared utilizing the succinct statements in macros.
-The downside is that sometimes developers may encounter error messages of new structs or types, however these errors are a result of how the macros create new types and interact with contents inside.
+As a result, sometimes developers may encounter error messages of new structs or types, however these errors are a result of how the macros create new types interacting with contents inside.

-The purpose of this article is to give a basic overview of macros and explain the Substrate macros that runtime engineers frequently encountered.
+The purpose of this article is to give a basic overview of macros and explain the Substrate macros that runtime engineers frequently encounter.

 ## Macro Basics